oayandosu/Hustle/README.md

 # Hustle

 Example iOS development project in the form of a Dribbble client.
+This project can be used as a bootstrap for you next iOS app or for example code.
+There is also a presentation deck in the project that will break down the iterations taken to build Hustle.
+Follow along in the presentation or on my blog at http://cargocultblog.com

 # Project goals